datalad/tutorials/notebooks/catalog_tutorials/README.md

 Welcome to the set of tutorials for [DataLad Catalog](https://github.com/datalad/datalad-catalog)

-To get a good understanding of what DataLad Catalog is and what it can do, have a look at the [DataLad Catalog](./datalad_catalog_primer.ipynb)
+To get a good understanding of what DataLad Catalog is and what it can do, have a look at the [DataLad Catalog Primer](./datalad_catalog_primer.ipynb).

 For some hands-on experience, try out our tutorials below.
 They are all available in a contained cloud environment.
 Just click the "launch binder" button below and, once the environment is loaded, navigate to `tutorials/notebooks/catalog_tutorials`.
-Then select one of the available tutorial notebooks
+Then select one of the available tutorial notebooks.

 ## Access the tutorials